bjorne84/bjorne84/README.md

 ### Hi there 👋

-- Student at Mittuniversitet, Webbutveckling 120hp (webdevelopment, 2 years)
+Student at Mittuniversitet, Webbutveckling 120hp (webdevelopment, 2 years)

-**languages and subjects I have studied so far at the program**
+**Languages and subjects I have studied so far at the program**
 * html
 * css
 * JavaScript